 The Greenway Way

 Over the years, the Greenway has developed a way of doing things that is somewhat unique, and seems to work.
-We believe that the values we operate off of day-to-day are largely responsible for our success, indicative of our character, and transfer well to other areas of civic action.
+We believe that the values that guide our work from day-to-day are largely responsible for our success, indicative of our character, and transfer well to other areas of civic action.

 Share a Long-Term Vision